Επεξεργασία

 Scaling compute

-You can scale out or scale back compute by adjusting the data warehouse units setting for your dedicated SQL pool (formerly SQL DW).
-Loading and query performance can increase linearly as you add more data warehouse units.
+You can scale out or scale back compute by adjusting the data warehouse units (DWUs) setting for your dedicated SQL pool.
+Loading and query performance can increase linearly as you add more DWUs.

-For scale-out steps, see the Azure portal, PowerShell, or T-SQL quickstarts.
-You can also perform scale-out operations with a REST API.
+For scale-out steps, see the quickstarts for the Azure portal, PowerShell, or T-SQL.
+You can also perform scale-out operations using a REST API.

-The following table shows how the number of distributions per Compute node changes as the data warehouse units change.
-DW30000c provides 60 Compute nodes and achieves much higher query performance than DW100c.
+The following table shows how the number of distributions per compute node changes as the DWUs change.
+DW30000c provides 60 compute nodes and achieves much higher query performance than DW100c.

 Data warehouse units # of compute nodes # of distributions per node